 Which are the best Lightning headphones?
 I'm worried about the iPhone 7 losing its 3.5mm headphone port, and need some good iPhone 7 headphones.

-A collective groan echoed across the internet when it emerged that Apple would be dropping ye olde 3.5mm headphone socket from the iPhone 7, and that, in future, iPhone headphones would have to use Apple's non-standard Lightning connector instead, or go wireless.
+A collective groan echoed across the internet when it emerged that Apple was dropping ye olde 3.5mm headphone socket from the iPhone 7, and that, in future, iPhone headphones would have to use Apple's proprietary Lightning connector instead, or go wireless.
 (Read our iPhone 7 review and iPhone 7 Plus review for more.)

 Best Lightning headphones | Best iPhone 7 headphones: Why did Apple ditch the headphone port?

 This is the sort of thing that tries the patience of even Apple's most ardent admirers: removing the 3.5mm headphone port means your favourite headphones need to use the bundled adaptor to be plugged directly into the iPhone 7.

 But switching to the digital Lightning connector does have advantages.
 Not least is the fact that the digital connector allows you to step up from 16-bit (CD-quality) audio to high-res 24-bit audio that is comparable to the master recordings produced in the studio.